DerSteph/kube-mdns/README.md

 With the startargument `--config <Path of config.json>` the entries can be added at startup.

+### Port selection
+kube-mdns will check in the loadBalancer entry of the Ingress object, if the ip also have any ports.
+It will search for port 443 first and then for port 80.
+When both not found, it will just use the first port of the list.

+If no ports are found in Ingress, it will automatically use 443 as default port.

+You can specify the default port by adding `--port <port-int>` as startargument.

+### Servicetype selection
+The default servicetype is `_http._tcp.local.`.
+You can specifiy a different service type by adding `--service-type <service-type>` as start argument.

 ### Specify interface
 By default, kube-mdns will choose the default interface of the pod for broadcasting mDNS requests.
-You can add `--interface <interface-name>` as startargument to choose manual interface.
+You can add `--interface <interface-name>` as startargument to choose manual interface (e.g. using Multus to inject an network interface).

 ## (Current) Limitations
 The program is currently at an early stage.
 Don't expect too much, currently it works for my needs in my local setup, but I will try to implement some of the still missing features.